First introduced in 1896, helmets appear to have been standard among Georgetown teams dating to the early 1900's.

 Created to head injuries from kicks to the head following tackles, the days of leather helmets seem altogether distant compared to today's high-impact helmets, but remain an essential part of the evolution of the sport at all levels.
 Here is a sample of helmets worn at Georgetown through the years.

-The early leather helmets adopted a soft, "flat top" design seen in this photo of quarterback Johnny McQuade circa 1919.
+The early leather helmets adopted a soft, "flat top" design seen in this photos: to the left, quarterback Johnny McQuade circa 1919; next, to punter Jack Flavin circa 1922.
 There were no distinguishing features among helmets between teams of different schools.

-In the early 1930's Spalding redesigned the helmet to allow for more padding.
+In later years Spalding redesigned the helmet to allow for more padding.
 This design is the origin for the famous "winged helmet" popularized by Princeton, and later, Michigan.
 When Georgetown first adopted the style, it added a "G" logo at the front of the helmet.
-Dartmouth is the only Division I school still using a front-of-helmet logo like this.
+(Dartmouth is the only Division I school still using a front-of-helmet logo like this.)
 This photo is of Ray Fusco, a halfback from 1934.

 Photos from the 1937 and 1938 seasons show Georgetown players wearing a revised version of the winged helmet.
 This photo is of halfback Tom Keating, from 1937.